asyncapi/community/new-tool-documentation.md

   hasCommercial: false
 ```

-This file structure should be used to insert your tool in website.
+This file structure should be used to insert your tool into the website.
 The fields specified above are explained below:

 - **`title`** - Specifies the title or name of the Tool.
-Remember this name will be used as official name of your tool in website.
+Remember this name will be used as the official name of your tool on the website.
 - **`description`** - Specifies the description of the tool you want to add.
-Make sure it should be precise, upto 30 words only.
+Make sure it should be precise, up to 30 words only.
 - **`links`** - Object which contains important links related to the tool.
-  - **`websiteUrl`** - This is an optional field which specifies URL of the website of the tool.
+  - **`websiteUrl`** - This is an optional field that specifies the URL of the website of the tool.
-  - **`docsUrl`** - This is an optional field which specifies URL of the documentation of the tool.
+  - **`docsUrl`** - This is an optional field that specifies the URL of the documentation of the tool.
-- **`filters`** - Object which contains various fields like language, technologies, categories to provide information about the tool.
+- **`filters`** - Object which contains various fields like language, technologies, and categories to provide information about the tool.
-  - **`language`** - Specifies primary Language in which the tool has been created.
-There are predefined languages listed in our documentation which are available right now and will be expanded to add new languages if needed.
+  - **`language`** - Specifies the primary Language in which the tool has been created.
+There are predefined languages listed in our documentation that are available right now and will be expanded to add new languages if needed.
-  - **`technology`** - Specifies the list of technologies which are used to create the tool.
-There are predefined technologies listed in our documentation which are available right now and will be expanded to add new languages if needed.
+  - **`technology`** - Specifies the list of technologies that are used to create the tool.
+There are predefined technologies listed in our documentation that are available right now and will be expanded to add new languages if needed.
-  - **`categories`** - Specifies the list of categories which defines the type of tool.
-There are predefined categories listed in our documentation which can be used to list down your tool under proper category.
+  - **`categories`** - Specifies the list of categories that defines the type of tool.
+There are predefined categories listed in our documentation that can be used to list down your tool under the proper category.
   - **`hasCommercial`** - Specifies whether the tool is a commercial product or is open source.
 **Note:** The predefined list of technologies can be found in our repository and are listed as:

 - [Languages and Technologies](https://github.com/asyncapi/website/blob/master/scripts/tools/tags-color.js)